metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 This Miami team has moxie.

-Andrew Van Ginkel is a vital part of Miami's defense.
+Jaelen Phillips seems to be an important part of this Miami defense.

 ***